PalestineRemembered About Us Oral History العربية

 Source: A Survey of Palestine prepared by the British Mandate for the UN, p.
 566. We urge you to examine our Village Statistics Project if you are interested in a detailed study.

-Shamelessly, many Jews used the fact that Jews paid more property taxes; thus, they wrongly inferred that Jews owned more lands, which is a complete farce.
+Shamelessly, many Jews used the fact that Jews paid more property taxes; thus, they wrongly inferred that Jews owned more land, which is a complete farce.
 On average, Jews owned the most productive lands (yes, the Jews bloomed no deserts), which were used for exports (especially oranges).
 Taxes were imposed on those engaged in generating a surplus beyond their needs, and most Palestinians living in rural areas sustainably (meaning they were not farming for profit), and when they had surplus, they bartered with neighbors.
 Also, keep in mind that most property taxes were collected from rental properties in major cities (especially in Tel Aviv and Haifa), where Jews (still are) preferred to live.
 On the other hand, that was rarely the case for Palestinians (except for Jaffa and Haifa).

 Here is land related land sale and purchase transactions during the critical year of Zionist developments (5th Aliyah) between 1933 and 1939 (Statistical Abstract For Palestine, 1940 by the British Mandate, p.
 173).
 If lands in Palestine were mostly owned by the state, as most Zionists claim, then why did most of the land sale and purchase transactions rarely involve the government?
 As you see below, most land-related transactions involve who owned the lands: Palestinian Arabs.
 We hate to keep repeating the fact that it was David Ben-Gurion who asserted similar data when he addressed the 19th Zionist Congress in Oct 1935 (see Jewish Frontier, Oct.
-1935 Edition, page 26-27).
+1935 Edition, pages 26-27).

-Here is similar data sourced from Jewish Agency's publication (Statistical Handbook of Jewish Palestine, 1947, p.
+Here is similar data sourced from the Jewish Agency's publication (Statistical Handbook of Jewish Palestine, 1947, p.
 134):

-Here is David Ben-Gurion addressing the 19th Zionist Congress, clearly stating that the state owns a small percentage of the overall and much of the land is in private hands.
+Here is David Ben-Gurion addressing the 19th Zionist Congress, clearly stating that the state owns a small percentage of the overall land, and much of the land is in private hands.
 On page 27, notice how he admitted that half of Beersheba was cultivated, but by whom, dear David?
 Perhaps the Negev desert bloomed itself, or maybe it was bloomed by those who didn't exist?
 Feel free to verify our findings at Archive.org.
-It was cited by the Jewish Frontier, October 1935 Edition, page 26-27:
+It was cited by the Jewish Frontier, October 1935 Edition, pages 26-27:

 Or watch Karma Nabulsi nailing it to Dani Dayan in under 120 seconds:

 Can someone make a meme like this one but for Bibi?
+Don't forget to add pedafiles and rapist to the list.

 Related Links